 - spend on salaries of a large number of support operators;

 - spend on hiring even more support agents if your business starts to grow;

 - invest in the equipment that your large support crew would have to use;

 - invest in the training for each member of your support crew, their motivation programs, etc.

-Even though personalization as a live chat feature is usually connected with the human factor, AI-based technology has a significant advantage, which can easily take CX to a higher level.
+Even though personalization as a live chat feature is usually connected with the human factor, AI-based technology has a significant advantage, quickly taking CX to a higher level.

-Truth be told, your agents simply cannot remember and review all of the previous sessions in a short notice even if they have them carefully classified.
+Your agents simply cannot remember and review all previous sessions on short notice, even if they are carefully classified.
 Automated customer service tools, however, practically ’remember’ everything.

-Every single detail from your archives, knowledge bases, and all other sources, is instantly accessed and used to create a personalized customer experience and provide a knowledgeable reply.
+Every detail from your archives, knowledge bases, and other sources is instantly accessed and used to create a personalized customer experience and provide a knowledgeable reply.

-Now, if you implement an automated customer service tool such as a chatbot or an interactive knowledgebase, you’ll make it easier for customers to try to solve their problems without your direct assistance.
-And this may be a great way of handling an issue for both parties, in terms of their patience and your time.
+Now, suppose you implement an automated customer service tool such as a chatbot or an interactive knowledgebase.
+In that case, you’ll make it easier for customers to try to solve their problems without your direct assistance.
+It may be a great way of handling both parties’ issues in terms of their patience and your time.

-Capable of managing frequent requests that can be solved with similar patterns, automated customer service tools successfully reduce the pressure you usually tend to put on your agents.
+Capable of managing frequent requests with similar patterns, automated customer service tools reduce the pressure you usually tend to put on your agents successfully.